Tips for Business Travelers

 Every so often, business people travel for work and in most cases traveling for a few days.
 If you’re of that rare breed in between who aren’t expats but are staying for an extended period of time (anywhere between weeks to a few months), it’s time to plan the logistics of an extended stay.
 Here are a few tips to keep your sanity and make your next trip on the company’s dime a success.

 Become comfortable with the area you’ll be located in.
 If you’re able to, find yourself an extended stay hotel or better yet, a premier executive suite.
-Just like these corporate suites in Winnipeg, you can always find great location specific suites that provide comfortable dwellings for less than a big hotel chain.
+You can always find great location specific suites that provide comfortable dwellings for less than a big hotel chain.
 Familiarize yourself with the area for great restaurants, coffee shops and transportation available.

 In these rough economic times, many have cut company spending.
 Traveling to new exotic locations might be tempting to spend and splurge for your loved ones back home.
 Your wallet will thank you later if you set a personal budget on your travel allowance.